Tschokkinen/toilet-disaster/README.md

 # toilet-disaster
-An old mobile game demo.
-A new, streamlined 2023 version is in the works, but the repo for that isn't currently public... for reasons.
+An old mobile game demo. <b>A new, streamlined 2023 version is in the works, but the repo for that isn't currently public... for reasons.</b>

 <p><b>Platform:</b> Unity (tested on version 2020.3.44f1)</p>